WebriQpages/blog-webriq/posts/this-is-a-another-new-blog.md

 ---
-title: This is a new Blog
+title: This is a another new Blog
 author: Philippe Bodart
 banner: /img/uploads/webfactories.jpg
 shortdesc: This is a new pretty blog entry